jcdarwin/ansible-vagrant/README.md

 * To determine the port to ssh in on, start VirtualBox and examine Setings > Network > Port Forwarding to find the Host Port that is mapped to a Guest Port of 22

+* To determine where Vagrant's keyfile has been created (where server name is suppied if this is a multi-server install):

+		$ vagrant ssh-config [server name] | grep IdentityFile  | awk '{print $2}'

 * To login using normal SSH